awslabs/fast-differential-privacy/README.md

 > :warning: **NOTE**: We strongly recommend Python>=3.8 and torch<=1.11 (it is a known issue that torch 1.12 can slow down as much as 3 times).

 ## Getting started
-To train a model with differential privacy, simply create a `PrivacyEngine`, attach it to any optimizer (e.g. SGD, Adam), and continue the standard training pipeline:
+To train a model with differential privacy, simply create a `PrivacyEngine` and continue the standard training pipeline:

 ```python
 from fastDP import PrivacyEngine